AnuragVerma28nov/COLLEGE_EVENT_FEEDBACK_SYSYEM/README.md

-# 🎓 College Event Feedback Syste
+# 🎓 College Event Feedback System

 A web application designed to **gather insightful feedback** from students on college events.
 It provides intuitive dashboards for both **students** and **administrators**, real-time **sentiment analysis**, and structured **feedback management**.